How to Make a Slide-On Wire-Hung Canopy

 If you would prefer fewer panels on your canopy, that is possible.
 Click the green button below to download a diagram showing an alternative way to install the eye bolts and turnbuckles.
 The diagram will show you how to route the wiring for this panel installation method.
 We recommend that your wire runs be placed no more than 44 inches apart.
 If you would like a quote for a custom wire-hung canopy kit made to your specifications, please send us an email at email@example.com.

-Footnote: This blog was updated in June 2020 to include information and diagram regarding an alternative canopy system requiring fewer panels.
+Footnote: This blog was updated in April 2021 to include information and diagram regarding an alternative pulley system for wide canopies.